-- 1. Edit Axis: Edit the motion profile of the currently selected axis (indicated by the $\stackrel{ m L}{ m }$) - 2.
+- 1. Edit Axis: Edit the motion profile of the currently selected axis (indicated by the $\stackrel{ m L}{\sim}$) - 2.
 Time Settings: Change shutter, video, lead-in, lead-out settings - 3.
 Helper: This is your friend.
 The "Helper" button will ask a few questions and generate the motion profile for you. - 4.
 Zero All: All motion starts from position zero.
 This button will set the current motor positions as zero.
+Why is this red?
+Because if you're at the end of a move and you press this button, your end will now be the beginning.